alecngai/01-Kickstarter-analysis/README.md

 friendship and sonnets.
 She had a goal of $2,885.00,  unfortunately by the time her fundraiser has ended (March 16, 2015) she could not reach her goal and was short $400.00.
 Due to this failure of only reaching 86% of her goal, she was interested in how other fundraiser campaigns fared in to relation to their launch dates and their funding goals.
 We will help visualize the campaign outcomes in relation to launch dates and funding goals, to assist Louise in her decisions regarding her future fundraisers.
+By utilizing outcomes based on launch date, we can see the trend on when the most successful fundraisers were created.
+In addition, by using outcomes based on goals amount, we can see how setting different amount of money for your fundraiser goal can equate to more successful fundraisers.

 ## Analysis and Challenges